b. Notice requirements

-In addition to posting an agenda with a brief description of items to be discussed in a closed session, a legislative body of a local agency must also disclose in an open meeting, prior to the closed session, the nature of the items to be discussed.
+In addition to posting an agenda with a brief description of items to be discussed in a closed session, a legislative body of a local agency must also disclose in an open meeting, prior to the closed session, the nature of the items to be discussed in closed session.
 Cal.
 Gov't Code § 54957.7(a).
 The disclosure may take the form of a reference to the items as they are listed by number or letter on the agenda.
 Id.
 The Brown Act suggests agenda descriptions for various closed sessions.
-Cal.
+See Cal.
 Gov't Code § 54954.5.

-Notice of a special meeting shall be delivered and received at least 24 hours prior to the meeting to each member of the legislative body and to each local newspaper of general circulation and radio or television stations that requested notice.
+Notice of a special meeting shall be delivered and received at least 24 hours prior to the meeting to each member of the legislative body and to each local newspaper of general circulation and radio or television stations that requested notice, and be posted on the local agency’s internet website, if it has one.
 Cal.
 Gov't Code § 54956(a).

 If the closed session is to discuss complaints or disciplinary action against a public employee, the body must give 24 hours advance written notice to the employee of his or her right to have a public hearing.
 Cal.
 Gov't Code § 54957(b)(2).
 If the legislative body does not give the employee such notice, any action taken against the employee is null and void.
 Id.